Our top 16 techniques to make your writing punchy and concise:

 "Splash!
 The boulder disappeared."

 Your reader doesn't need to be told this obvious information.
-The adjective heavy and adverb "quickly" are both redundant and dull.
+The adjective "heavy" and adverb "quickly" are both redundant and dull.
+If you're trying to write punchy sentences, use power words.

 2. Have a Plan

-Rely on organization.
-Make an outline for your article and expand on it in the article.
-Stick to the outline to avoid topic tangents that lead you and the reader astray.
+To produce effective content, you must have a content strategy for growth.
+Make an outline for your article and expand on it.
+Stick to the outline to avoid topic tangents that lead you and your potential reader astray.

-In valiant efforts to get their point across, writers often include redundant sentences.
-Watch for duplicates in your writing.
+In their efforts to get their point across, writers often include redundant sentences.
+Watch for duplicates in your own writing.
 Delete one and concentrate on making the original smart and focused.

 3. Go Bold

 Break it up.
-Don't adhere to old fashioned paragraph structure.
+Don't adhere to old-fashioned paragraph structure.
 Follow an outline style of writing, with lots of headers and sub-headers.
-The use of short paragraphs, bolding, and italics visually keep the reader engaged and allows them to progress unchallenged.
+Writing short paragraphs, bolding, and italics visually keeps the reader engaged and allows them to progress unchallenged.

 4. Make Sentences Short

+Choppy writing may have gotten bad grades in English class, but in the blogosphere, writing short sentences keeps the reader's momentum.
 During the editing process, if any words can be removed from a sentence without altering the meaning or clarity of the sentence they should be.
+Fewer words equal easier understanding.

 5. Avoid Cliches and Common Phrases

-If you spot a cliche or over-used phrase in your writing, a re-write should occur.
-Bookmark this list of 681 over used cliches and common phrases to avoid.
+If you spot a cliche or over-used phrase in your writing, re-write it.
+Bookmark this list of 681 overused cliches and common phrases to avoid.

 6. Use Quick Analogies

 Your article doesn't need to be a novel.
-Have you ever had to patiently wait as a sales person worked through a never ending sales pitch, thinking, "Just let me buy my stuff."
-If you analogy is too long winded, you risk losing your reader.
+You need to use storytelling, but fewer words are your friend here.
+Have you ever had to patiently wait as a salesperson worked through a never-ending sales pitch, thinking, "Just let me buy my stuff"?
+If your analogy is too long-winded, you risk losing your reader.

 7. Remove Lazy Words